|Can we frighten this man into killing|

 people only conventionally?

-Today my main points are that going to war requires at least three questions to be answered in the affirmative, below.
-In this post I'll only address the first for brevity's sake and leave the other two for later.
+Today my main points are that going to war justly requires that at least these questions to be answered in the affirmative, below.

 1. Is there just cause for the war?

 2. Is the war authorized by proper authority?

 3. Is it wise, as far as we can discern, to wage the war?